What is investor-state dispute settlement (ISDS)?

 ISDS provisions grant foreign investors the right to access an international tribunal if they believe actions taken by a host government are in breach of commitments made in a Free Trade Agreement (FTA) or an investment treaty, thus providing additional protections for investors.

 ISDS provides an opportunity for Australian investors to protect their investments overseas against expropriation and to ensure that they are afforded a certain minimum standard of treatment, and treated in a non-discriminatory manner.

 Does Australia already have ISDS provisions?

 Yes.
-Australia has ISDS provisions in four FTAs: Australia-Chile Free Trade Agreement, Singapore-Australia Free Trade Agreement, Thailand-Australia Free Trade Agreement, ASEAN-Australia-New Zealand Free Trade Agreement.
-ISDS provisions are also included in the Korea-Australia Free Trade Agreement, which has been signed but has not yet entered into force.
+Australia has ISDS provisions in five FTAs: Korea-Australia Free Trade Agreement, Australia-Chile Free Trade Agreement, Singapore-Australia Free Trade Agreement, Thailand-Australia Free Trade Agreement, and ASEAN-Australia-New Zealand Free Trade Agreement.

 Australia currently also has ISDS provisions in its 21 Investment Protection and Promotion Agreements (IPPAs) with Argentina, China, Czech Republic, Egypt, Hong Kong, Hungary, India, Indonesia, Laos, Lithuania, Mexico, Pakistan, Papua New Guinea, Peru, Philippines, Poland, Romania, Sri Lanka, Turkey, Uruguay and Vietnam.